needle-mirror/com.unity.live-capture/Documentation~/ref-component-timecode-synchronizer.md

 ## Calibrate

-Use the Calibrate button to automatically adjust the Global Time Offset and all timed data source Buffer values to get all data sources synchronized.
+Use the Calibrate button to automatically adjust the Delay and all timed data source Buffer values so that all data sources are synchronized.